Home > World Cup Host Cities > Los Angeles

 As the epicenter of the film and television industry, this sprawling Southern California town is no stranger to rolling out the red carpet.
 It is therefore fitting that Los Angeles invites 2026 World Cup fans to the most expensive stadium in the world.
 With its cool $5.5 billion price tag, the SoFi stadium seats 70,000 and has been lauded for its groundbreaking engineering and innovative design.
 It is the world’s first indoor-outdoor stadium with an 800,000 square foot retractable roof - the largest in North America - and the biggest video display in the world.

 LA doesn’t do small.
 The city is tied with New York for the most professional sports teams - a dozen, including Major League Soccer’s (MLS) LA Galaxy and Los Angeles FC, and National Women’s Soccer League’s (NWSL) Angel City FC.
-And, although the city last hosted the World Cup in 1994, the city is currently knee-deep in preparation for the 2028 Summer Olympics, which bodes well for fans traveling to Los Angeles for the 2026 World Cup and are likely to benefit from improvements to the city infrastructure.
+And, although the city last hosted the World Cup in 1994, it’s currently knee-deep in preparation for the 2028 Summer Olympics.
+This bodes well for fans traveling to Los Angeles for the 2026 World Cup as they are likely to benefit from improvements to the city infrastructure and transportation improvements.

 Los Angeles 2026 World Cup FAQs